Getting Started

 CRITICAL INFO:

-We only accept high-resolution digital camera pictures.
-If you have a quality digital camera, and are experienced with its use, sending us digital pictures will save us a lot of time.
-Photos must be a minimum of 1024 x 768 pixels.
-We do not accept low-resolution photos.
+.
+We do not accept small low-resolution cellphone photos - even from the newest and greatest phones.
 It's the old story, "A picture is worth a thousand clock-peddler's words," believe us.
-Send us crummy pictures and your clock will sit unsold.
-If you have questions about photo quality, please contact us before spending the time and effort to take them - it will pay off for everyone involved.
+Send us crummy pictures and your clock will sit unsold (actually, unlisted).
+If you have questions about photo quality, please contact us before spending the time and effort to take them – it will pay off for everyone involved.
 If it takes too long for you to e-mail digital photos because of your internet connection speed, please contact us for a mailing address and you can send the photos on a diskette or CD.
-You'll be glad you did!
-If you absolutely have no way to get us digital photos, you can mail us print photos (not computer-generated).
-They need to be glossy and at least 4" x 6" in size (preferably 5x7) with the subject occupying most of the frame of the photo.
-Most 35mm prints are fine if they are clear and crisp.
-Contact us directly for a mailing address.
+Better yet, put them in a DropBox folder on your computer and send us the link.

 Setting up your photos